16,000 people diagnosed with a brain tumour every year

 “An unflinchingly human memoir- pacy. poignant and ultimately inspiring - by consultant paediatric neurosurgeon at the John Radcliffe Hospital, Oxford and start of the acclaimed BBC fly-on-the-wall series 'Brain Doctors' - Jay Jayahohan"

-A Brain Tumour Travel Tale – Claire Bullimore
+A Brain Tumour’s Travel Tale: Cards On The Table, I Pooed Myself - Claire Bullimore

 Admissions: A life in Brain Surgery – Henry Marsh